Skip to content

 Lunascope is built primarily for interactive review of a single record, but it can also apply a script across the current sample list.

-For non-trivial batch processing, use command-line Luna instead of the interactive viewer.
+For non-trivial batch processing, it is typically better to use command-line Luna instead of the interactive viewer.

 A batch job in Lunascope applies the current Luna script to all samples in the current sample list, iteratively.
 For example, this script enumerates the number of NREM and REM obstructive apnea events: